refractable/steam-backlog/README.md

 ## Notes
 This is a work in progress project as this is a personal project.
 If you have any suggestions or feedback, please open an issue on GitHub.
+I have many more features planned, but I am currently focused on getting the core functionality working.